stoneyield/stoneyield-docs/content/docs/whitepaper/abstract.md

 # Abstract

-StoneYield operates as a decentralized yield optimization protocol built on Binance Smart Chain (BSC), introducing soul-bound hedged tokens for secure capital deployment.
-At its core lies STUSD, an immutable token generated through a 1:1 USDC deposit mechanism that delivers consistent returns via Venus Protocol integration.
+StoneYield is a decentralized yield platform on BNB Chain that issues soul-bound hedged tokens for secure capital deployment.
+At the center is STUSD, minted 1:1 from USDC and earning through Venus integration.

-The protocol's distinctive approach enforces wallet-specific time-locks with mandatory manual release procedures, eliminating token mobility throughout the staking duration.
-This design philosophy neutralizes common DeFi vulnerability vectors such as flash loan exploits and circular farming strategies, simultaneously strengthening the bond between participants and their capital positions.
+Wallet-level time locks and mandatory manual unlocks keep tokens immobile during staking.
+This stance neutralizes common DeFi vectors—flash loans, circular farming—and tightens alignment between users and their positions.

-Revenue generation occurs transparently via Venus Protocol's lending infrastructure, where the protocol captures a 7% performance fee.
-Participants retain 93% of generated yields, establishing sustainable economics without dependence on token emissions.
-Supplementary incentives may flow through governance-approved minting operations.
+Yields flow transparently from Venus lending.
+The protocol retains a 7% fee; 93% goes to participants, enabling sustainable economics without emissions.
+Governance may authorize additional incentives via controlled minting.

-Addressing liquidity requirements without compromising security, StoneYield introduces sUSDC (StoneYield USDC), a freely tradeable ERC20 wrapper encapsulating STUSD positions.
-This dual-token architecture enables market access through sUSDC exchange on decentralized platforms while the underlying STUSD continues accruing yields.
-Emergency recovery mechanisms through KYC-verified operations provide additional user protection layers.
+To meet liquidity needs without sacrificing safety, StoneYield pairs STUSD with sUSDC, a transferable ERC20 wrapper around STUSD positions.
+This dual-token setup grants market access while the core stake keeps accruing.
+KYC-gated recovery paths add an extra protection layer.

-StoneYield represents a security-focused staking infrastructure merging soul-bound token principles with proven yield strategies, achieving equilibrium between capital preservation, sustainable returns, and liquidity access via the sUSDC wrapper ecosystem.
+StoneYield is a security-first staking stack that fuses soul-bound mechanics with proven yield routes, balancing capital preservation, durable returns, and liquid access via the sUSDC wrapper.